School Bus Driver

 Am i allowed to bring my own kids on the bus wjile driving Even though they aren't students?

-Asked by Lisa about 7 years ago
+Asked by Lisa over 7 years ago

 That would be a question for your supervisor or your boss at your company or bus yard.
 Every company or district has a different policy on the matter.
 Check with them and they should be able to tell you what the policy is.